Discover 11 use cases for facial recognition.

 In 2017, the airport authorities decided to upgrade PARAFE with facial recognition systems provided by Gemalto.
 The new system, which comprises 105 smart gates, delivers the following benefits:

-Almost half of the travelers have passports compatible with facial recognition.
+Almost half of the travelers have passports compatible with facial biometrics.

 LESS ACTION REQUIRED